1/Tuesday

 Monthly Gathering

-The location of our April Monthly Gathering is the Rolling Meadows Community Center
+It’s the 60th Anniversary of Chicago Area Mensa!!
+The location of our April Monthly Gathering was the Rolling Meadows Community Center

 3705 Pheasant Dr. in Rolling Meadows.Games and hospitality are in the spacious auditorium, with overflow space in the lobby.
 The speaker event is in the Card Room.
 Park in the NW lot behind the building and use Entrance K (near inner corner).
 Please note that we have this venue only until midnight, so plan accordingly.
 This gathering is open to the public.
 So if you’re interested in learning more about Chicago Mensa, come join us.
 There is an admissions fee to help cover costs (major credit cards accepted); the April MG is free to all CAM members.
 Members, RSVP via Meetup to let your friends know you’re going to be there.